0%

 Errants

-Stray souls with one-time ON SUMMON effects, or no effects at all.
+Fractured souls with one-time ON SUMMON effects, or no effects at all.
+Will Shatter (destroyed) if linked and later revealed on the battlefield.

 Focus